-Underneath a modernist building by Alvar Aalto, architecture firm Stylt created an Italian-inspired marble restaurant design on the remains of a student union’s old garden, opting for our “chiffon” 3d wall covering.
+Underneath a modernist building by Alvar Aalto, architecture firm Stylt created these Italian-inspired marble restaurant interiors on the remains of a student union’s old garden, opting for our “chiffon” 3d wall covering.

 From the architects’ statement

 “I always have a trip to Italy in mind.” – Alvar Aalto

 The world-famous Finnish architect Alvar Aalto, in 1961 was commissioned to plan a new house for one of Uppsala University’s student unions.
 Four years later the building was opened, many people admired it and the smart way it had been incorporated into its surroundings while others criticized it because it was seen as a modern monstrosity insensitively dumped in the old town.
 The union appreciated it, despite one matter: as commissioned, Aalto preserved the union’s old park.
 It had always been the centre of the organisation – a place to relax and work, study and meet people.
 Aalto’s choice had been to rest the new building on 32 pillars above the old park.
 His idea was for a new kind of garden underneath the house, a protected park, a verdant shelter, undercover for students who want to meditate.
 But blackness and damp got the better of this idea, and soon the garden looked like nothing so much as a mouldy basement.
 No students wanted to spend any time there and later the area was enclosed and converted into retail properties.